MischaU8/yumyum/curves/split-curve-edge-segment_RYlvoJyTBcA.md

 yum yum
-Floyd here with a quick look at the split curve tool and plasticity to add a point to a line or a curve activate the split curve tool and click on the liner curve where you'd like to add a point
+Floyd here with a quick look at the split curve tool in Plasticity to add a point to a line or a curve activate the split curve tool and click on the liner curve where you'd like to add a point